kconfeiteiro/kconfeiteiro/README.md

 ##  Collaborations

-If you are interested in collaborating or learning more about my research, don't hesistate to contact me!
+If you are interested in collaborating or learning more about my research, don't hesitate to contact me!

 <div align="left">
   <a href="https://www.linkedin.com/in/kconfeiteiro" target="_blank">